Chicagoland Seasonal Chimney Inspection Timing: When to Book

 04 Should I inspect more than once per year?

-Chimney Inspection Before Buying a Home in Illinois: What Buyers Need to Know
+Read article InspectionChimney Inspection Before Buying a Home in Illinois

-Pre-purchase chimney inspection in Illinois explained.
-Why NFPA 211 Level II is required at sale, what red flags add value to your negotiation, and how to coordinate inspection with your standard home inspection timeline.
+Pre-purchase chimney inspection in Illinois: why NFPA 211 Level II is the standard scope at sale and how to time it with your home inspection.

 Inspection request, written estimate, and NFPA 211-informed next steps.